-Retirement Advisory Programs
+Retirement Advisory Programs - Non Discretionary

-Stephens Retirement Solutions - Non Discretionary
+Stephens Retirement Solutions

 In RSP, clients receive advice from the FC with individual attention to the client's retirement investment needs and objectives.
-FCs provide advice to clients utilizing equity, fixed income, balanced or other strategies, or utilizing a combination of strategies.
+FCs provide advice to clients utilizing strategies that include equity, fixed income, balanced, other investments, or a combination.
 This program is designed for clients with limited trading requirements.
 FCs in the RSP program do not have discretionary authority over client retirement assets, and all transactions in client assets are directed by the client or by the client's designee.